mub/brainYard/puzzlers/webCrawler/README.md

 ### Original wording

 Write a java application that accepts a URL (`www.yahoo.com`, for example).
 Crawl the page the URL references.
-Determine all the words that aren't part of the HTML on the page and the frequency counts for each.
+Determine all the words that aren't part of the HTML on the page and the frequency counts for each, with the "site" dimension preserved, see the <b>Output</b> section.
 The results should be stored in a database.

 ### Clarifications 1